cdapio/coopr/docs/docs/source/guide/user/index.rst

 -------------------------------------------
 Services can be started, stopped, and restarted from the cluster description page screen as well.
 To start a service, click on the green triangle next to the service name.
 To stop a service, click on the red square next to the service name.
-It restart a service, click on the white circular arrows next to the service.
+To restart a service, click on the white circular arrows next to the service.
 When a start, stop, or restart is performed on a cluster service, service runtime dependencies are examined in order to determine if other cluster services also need to be started, stopped, or restarted.
 For example, suppose service A depends on service B. A request to stop service B is made.
 Since service A depends on service B, service A will be stopped